dl1bz/deskhpsdr/README.md

 ## Credits

 Big thanks and huge respect to all involved developers for their previous great work on piHPSDR until now and make this application accessible as Open Source under the GPL.
-Many thanks also to the users who gave me feedback and reported issues which I hadn't noticed by myself.
+Many thanks also to the users who gave me feedback and reported issues which I hadn't noticed by myself.<br>
+Special thanks to:<br>
+- my wife for her great patience and understanding
+- John Melton G0ORX & Christoph van Wüllen DL1YCF for their great development around pihpsdr
+- Dr. Warren C. Pratt NR0V for the great software library WDSP, the "heart" of our deskHPSDR application
+- all of the active users for support deskHPSDR

 ## Exclusion of any Guarantee and any Warrenty